gdocking/gdock/paper/paper.md

 is categorized by its best DockQ score among 10 output models.\label{fig:dockq}](plot_dockq_categories.pdf)

-Performance benchmarks on a 94-core machine show a median docking time of 15.7 seconds per complex (mean: 52.7 seconds), with 56% of cases completing within 20 seconds (\autoref{fig:timing}).
+Performance benchmarks on a 48-core machine show a median docking time of ~15 seconds per complex, with 56% of cases completing within 20 seconds (\autoref{fig:timing}).

 ![Distribution of docking times across benchmark complexes.
-The right-skewed distribution reflects that larger complexes require more computational time.\label{fig:timing}](plot_timing_histogram.pdf)
+Most cases complete within 20 seconds; outliers correspond to larger protein systems.\label{fig:timing}](plot_timing_histogram.pdf)

+These results reflect ideal restraint conditions; real-world performance depends on restraint quality.
+As a rigid-body method, `gdock` is best suited for cases where conformational changes upon binding are minimal.

 All scripts required to reproduce the calibration and benchmarking experiments are available in a separate repository:
 <https://github.com/rvhonorato/gdock-benchmark>.

+# AI usage disclosure

+Generative AI tools (Claude by Anthropic) were used during development for code review, test generation, and proofreading of documentation and this manuscript.
+All AI-generated content was reviewed and verified by the author.
+Unit tests were validated against expected behavior, and code suggestions were tested through the existing continuous integration pipeline before integration.

 # Acknowledgements

+The author thanks Prof. Dr. Alexandre Bonvin for computational resources and expertise, and Dr. Brian Jiménez-García for early conceptualization.

 # References